 Below you’ll find links to articles about all the historical churches covered here at Visiting Vienna, with more to come as I get to them.

 Let us begin with the undoubted leader of the ecclesiastical gang.
 Stephansdom cathedral dominates the heart of the city in both a physical and spiritual sense.

 Notable features of this gothic giant are the multicoloured tiled roof, the huge sarcophagus of Emperor Frederick III (1415 – 1493), and the mighty pummerin bell that rings in the New Year for all of Austria.

-The insides of this early 18th-century church feel like an explosion of baroque magnificence.
-Also notable for the exhibition of nativity scenes held during the Advent season.
+The insides of this early 18th-century church feel like an explosion of decorative magnificence.
+Also notable for the exhibition of nativity scenes usually found there during the Advent season.

 This neogothic cathedral-like church looks like something you might find in medieval England or France.
 Surprisingly, the Votivkirche still awaits its 150th birthday.